ofefo/litePlay.js/README.md

 [Sequencer example](https://editor.p5js.org/vlazzarini/sketches/c4PhzF39r)

-A [startup tutorial](./tutorial.md) is available, with an overview of the system.
+A [start-up tutorial](./tutorial.md) is available, with an overview of the system.
 This is a work-in-progress, which aims to cover the complete system.